jaredmdunn/wherever-we-go/02_characters/05_talents.md

 # Talents

-Talents represent what makes you exceptional—your refined training, natural aptitude, or unique approach to action.
+Talents represent what makes you exceptional-your refined training, natural aptitude, or unique approach to action.
 They’re the signature techniques, instincts, and specialties that set you apart from ordinary people.

 Each Talent has a **die rating** (from **D6** to **D12**) representing how proficient you are with that talent.